top of page

 Baking, roasting, and stewing seasonal foods imbues another layer of warmth.
 Cooked winter squashes, root vegetables, winter greens, mushrooms, and apples all help elevate our inner temps.
 Beans, grains and nuts harvested in fall are also perfect for Winter.

-Steaming mugs of select herbal teas are cozy, medicinal and warming.
+Steaming cups of herbal teas are cozy, medicinal and warming.
 If not contraindicated, spices such as cinnamon, ginger, and cardamom can heal digestive imbalances and support immune functioning.
 Very spicy herbs like chili flakes are not recommended in winter because they create sweating, which ultimately cools the body.
 A small amount of a hot spice, however, can increase circulation, so a tiny pinch of pepper could bring you the perfect balance.

 If you’re feeling under the weather: Soups of vegetables, legumes, garlic, ginger and other warming anti-pathogenic herbs like thyme and rosemary are perfect to boost the immune system and ward off colds and flus.
 A savory miso broth with root, green and sea vegetables as well as chicken soup are great revitalizers after an illness.